zazadeng/CMSModellingHelper/README.md

 1.	a generated sqlite file through createDB method in App.java;
 2.	get the web server geronimo(geronimo-tomcat7-javaee6-3.0.0) runnnig and deploy this OSGi bundle in; for development, download the OSGi Application Developement Tools though Eclipse; it will help making the bundle and deoploy the bundle to geronimo automatically.
-3. 	localhost:8080 will give us the server; or http://localhost:8080/modelmaker/ will give us this web service.
+3. 	localhost:8080 will give us the server; and now http://localhost:8080/modelmaker/ will give us this web service.

 ##TODOs
+- make the servlet async.

+##REMOVED From TODOs
-- a dart client implementation will be used instead of the boring jsp page.
+- a dart client side brower app(this app will target any brower) will be used instead of do-it-all service from the server side: UI and Logic concerns are seperated now.
 - a dart implementation will be used to generate a redis-script file; of course for the database, we will be using Redis instead of Sqlite, so the dependency on **ANTLR** and **SqlJet** will be a history.
-- make the servlet async.